shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 # A collective Bayesian model
-Modelling every suburb on it's own is doable but more useful is a model that does this, and models the average across all suburbs.
+Modelling every suburb on its own is doable but more useful is a succinct model that does this while also modeling summary statistics across all suburbs.
 This type of model is commonly known as a _hierarchcal model_.
 Hierarchy comes from the intuitive ordering of the models.
 Here, we have an overall _city_ level model and many _suburban_ level models.

 Going through the details of a hierarchical model is beyond the scope of this post but there is a [great introduction with Python and Pystan by Chris Fonnesbeck](https://mc-stan.org/users/documentation/case-studies/radon.html).
 Note that a _multi-level model_ is synonymous with a _hierarchical model_.